asfiaaiman/python-projects/Travel Weather Planner/README.md

 has_ride_share_app = True
 ```

-The distance is a falsy value, so the expected output is:
+the distance is `0`, which is a falsy value.

+Therefore, the expected output is:

 ```text
 False
 ```

-For example, if the values were:
+Another example:

 ```python
 distance_mi = 3